ruppinlab/PERCEPTION/README.md

      cp * ../Figures_expected
      cd ..
 ```
-These commands copy the figures provided into a new folde called Figures_expected, so that if you run the Figue generating commands
+These commands copy the figures provided into a new folde called Figures_expected, so that if you run the Figure generating commands
-and thereby replace the Files in the Figures subdirectory, you can subsequently compare the newly generated fiels in Figures
+and thereby replace the Files in the Figures subdirectory, you can subsequently compare the newly generated files in Figures
 to the expected files in Figures_expected.

 <b>Step 3:</b> Run